 The concept of virtualizing the network equipment is picking up fast.
-Popularly known as Network Function Virtualization (NFV), this concept aims to virtualize network functions by running them as software on standard server grade hardware and do away with previously used proprietary equipment.
-The Specification group for NFV is being worked upon by the European Telecommunications Standards Institute (ETSI) and is made up of representatives from several leading telecommunication industries.
+Popularly known as network function virtualization (NFV), this concept aims to virtualize network functions by running them as software on standard server grade hardware and do away with previously used proprietary equipment.
+The Specification group for network function virtualization is being worked upon by the European Telecommunications Standards Institute (ETSI) and is made up of representatives from several leading telecommunication industries.

-More than innovation, NFV is the need of the hour, as most of the Telecoms and cloud providers are looking at reducing their operational & maintenance cost along with the added flexibility to scale.
+More than innovation, network function virtualization is the need of the hour, as most of the telecoms and Cloud providers are looking at reducing their operational and maintenance cost along with the added flexibility to scale.
 This is certainly achievable by migrating network elements from OEM constrained proprietary equipment to standard COTS servers.
 Leading market research firms have put the overall global market for NFV at $ 8.7 Billion by 2020.

-The transition of networks to include NFV cloud based architecture will not be straightforward.
-Once these virtual network functions (VNFs) start replacing the existing proprietary equipment, a direct impact to the overall design of the cloud or data center network is inevitable.
+The transition of networks to include network function virtualization Cloud based architecture will not be straightforward.
+Once these virtual network functions (VNFs) start replacing the existing proprietary equipment, a direct impact to the overall design of the Cloud or data centre network is inevitable.
 This impact is introduced in the form of new components, layers, or interfaces.
 Thus, the introduction of VNF does not come without its pitfalls, and this may need implementation of additional requirements.

 One such requirement is in the area of network security; and is the reason why ETSI is working on drafting security and trust guidelines for NFV.

 The table below lists the characteristics of security vulnerabilities between a traditional vs. Cloud network: